WebAssembly/wasi-threads/README.md

 ### Detailed design discussion

 Threads are tricky to implement.
 This proposal relies on a specific WebAssembly convention in order to work correctly.

+When instantiating a module which is expected to run with wasi-threads, the WASI host must:

+1. create and provide shared memories to satisfy the module's imports.

 Upon a call to `wasi_thread_spawn`, the WASI host must:

 1. instantiate the module again &mdash; this child instance will be used for the new thread
-2. in the child instance, ensure that any `shared` memories are the same ones as those of the parent
-3. in the child instance, import all of the same WebAssembly objects as the parent
+2. in the child instance, import all of the same WebAssembly objects, including the above mentioned shared memories, as the parent
-4. optionally, spawn a new host-level thread (other spawning mechanisms are possible)
+3. optionally, spawn a new host-level thread (other spawning mechanisms are possible)
-5. calculate a positive, non-duplicate thread ID, `tid`, and return it to the caller; any error in the previous steps is indicated by returning a negative error code.
+4. calculate a positive, non-duplicate thread ID, `tid`, and return it to the caller; any error in the previous steps is indicated by returning a negative error code.
-6. in the new thread, call the child instance's exported entry function with the thread ID and the start argument: `wasi_thread_start(tid, start_arg)`
+5. in the new thread, call the child instance's exported entry function with the thread ID and the start argument: `wasi_thread_start(tid, start_arg)`

 A WASI host that implements the above should be able to spawn threads for a